gaia-platform/GaiaPlatform/production/examples/direct_access_multithread/README.md

 # Running the Demo

-To run the `counter` binary from the build directory use the following command:
+To run the `counter` binary from the build directory, use the following command:

 ```shell
 ./counter